School of Arts and Sciences

 - Model United Nations Club

-The Model United Nations Club at Utica College is focused on teaching students’ debate, interpersonal communication, and research skills in preparation for the annual Model UN conference that Utica College attends, the Harvard National Model United Nations in February (HNMUN).
+The Model United Nations Club at Utica University is focused on teaching students’ debate, interpersonal communication, and research skills in preparation for the annual Model UN conference that Utica University attends, the Harvard National Model United Nations in February (HNMUN).

 - Theatrical Performances

-The Utica College Theatre Department produces two plays each year, involving students and community members alike.
+The Utica University Theatre Department produces two plays each year, involving students and community members alike.

-The Utica College Regional Science Fair is open to grades 7-12.
+The Utica University Regional Science Fair is open to grades 7-12.
 The winning project has an opportunity to present their project at the INTEL ISEF national science fair.

 I would like to see logins and resources for: